John Antaramian: Later years

 The Fall general election in 2020 was also affected by the COVID-19 pandemic, for which there was not yet a vaccine at that time.
 Antaramian remained an advocate for vote-by-mail and other early voting options which allowed voters to avoid congregating in person at polling places.
 In October 2020, Antaramian participated in a challenge with the mayors of Wisconsin's five largest cities (Racine's Cory Mason, Milwaukee's Tom Barrett, Green Bay's Eric Genrich, and Madison's Satya Rhodes-Conway) to see which city would have the highest rate of absentee and early voting.
 U.S. President Donald Trump attacked the increase of absentee voting, alleging that it was a source of voter fraud; those attacks only increased after Trump lost the 2020 United States presidential election.
 Wisconsin, in particular, was a target of these accusations.

 Responding to Trump's continuing complaints, his Republican allies in the Wisconsin Legislature appointed former Wisconsin Supreme Court justice Michael Gableman to investigate those fraud allegations.
 The investigation lasted just over a year, and saw Gableman attempt to subpoena Antaramian and the other mayors.
 Gableman's investigation quickly devolved into a series of accusations and conspiracy theories.
 Gableman implied that the election process had been corrupted by the cities receiving election support funding from the non-profit Center for Tech and Civic Life.
 Antaramian described the investigation as a waste of time and money.
 Ultimately, Gableman was fired by Republican Assembly speaker Robin Vos in August 2022.

 In May 2023, Antaramian announced that he would not run for a seventh term in 2024.
 After the primary, he endorsed longtime city councilmember David Bogdala, who went on to win the election to succeed him.

 Personal life and family

 John Antaramian is one of four children born to Martin B. Antaramian and his wife Noreen (' Semerdjian).
 Both parents were first generation Americans, the children of Armenian immigrants from what was then the Ottoman Empire.
 Martin Antaramian was a successful lawyer in Kenosha for 43 years, in partnership with his brother, Richard, who was also a municipal judge.
 He was also prominent in the state bar association, in state Freemasonry, and in the local veteran community.

 On January 16, 1982, John Antaramian married Linda Catherine Wesnick at St. Hagop Armenian Apostolic Church in Racine, Wisconsin.
 John and his wife still reside in Kenosha.
 They have two adult children.

+A cousin of Antaramian, 42-year-old Sandra Mardoian Kenaga, was killed in a mass shooting at a McDonald's restaurant in Kenosha on August 10, 1993.